Gwyneth Paltrow Has Perfect Response To Social Media User Who Says 40-Year-Olds Have Saggy Breasts

 “Ooh someone needs to tell that girl that they can (and often do) get better after 21.”

-And when Paltrow is not busy making witty comments on social media, the star is focused on her two children — Apple and Moses.
-The actress shares the kids with ex-husband Chris Martin and as The Inquisitr recently shared, the two are nearly experts when it comes to co-parenting.
+And when Paltrow is not busy making witty comments on social media, the star is focused on her two children: Apple and Moses.
+The actress shares the kids with ex-husband Chris Martin, and as The Inquisitr recently shared, the two are nearly experts when it comes to co-parenting.

 During an appearance on The Today Show, Paltrow dished that even though she and Chris were not going to be continuing on in their life as a couple, they made a commitment to maintain a sense of family for the sake of their kids.
 In order to do so, the former pair tries to remember what they love so much about each other and continue developing their friendship and their styles of communication.